PonjavicLab/PiFocus/README.md

 </p>

 ## Materials and Methods
- - Set the Raspberry Pi and Camera
+ - Raspberry Pi and Camera
  - Optomechanics and Optics
  - Codes
  - Supporting Information